Hyperbolic times in Minkowski space: Acknowledgements

 I thank members of the Hyperboloidal Research Network for many fruitful interactions.
-I especially thank Alex Vañó-Viñuales for suggestions on the manuscript.
+I especially thank Alex Vañó-Viñuales for suggestions on the manuscript and Robert Beig for discussions.
 This material is supported by the National Science Foundation under Grant No.~2309084.